 Dimensions: H 1350 mm W 1890 mm D 1890 mm (Height width depth)

-danishdesign MAKERS is an alliance of designers with different nationalities and backgrounds, but all with a strong relation to the danish design culture, who have been making shared exhibitions at the IMM Cologne 2014 and 2015.
+danishdesign MAKERS is an alliance of designers with different nationalities and backgrounds, but all with a strong relation to the danish design culture, who have been making shared exhibitions at the IMM Cologne 2014, 2015 and at Stockholm Furniture Fair 2017 .
 We believe that danish design is part of a culture that values honesty, simplicity and functionality.

 SPACES - the meeting lamp is a lamp and meeting room big enough to have meetings under and in.
 It can re-establish calmness and privacy in the increasing number of open space offices who often are known for being disruptive and challenging for concentration while still enable people to get the best out of social spaces.